arm/remoteproc-runtime/README.md

 - [Usage Guide](docs/USAGE.md) - How to use the runtime and shim
 - [Development Guide](docs/DEVELOPMENT.md) - Building and testing instructions
-- [OCI Compliance](docs/OCI_COMPLIANCE.md) - How runtime diverges from OCI Runtime Specification
+- [OCI Compliance](docs/OCI_COMPLIANCE.md) - How the runtime diverges from OCI Runtime Specification